padi/word_bunny/README.md

 ### Description

-a rubygem that counts each unique word in any given string
+A rubygem that counts each unique word in any given string.
+Created during a PHRUG hacknight.

 ### Usage